Fit and proper assessments in the Caribbean Netherlands

 Within eight weeks of receiving an assessment application, we must make a decision on the assessment.
 If we have not received all the information we need, we can suspend this deadline.
 This also includes information to be provided by an appointee during an assessment interview.

-If needed, we can suspend our consideration period for a longer period in mutual agreement with the enterprise and the appointee.
+If needed, we can suspend our consideration period for a longer period in mutual agreement with the institution and the appointee.
 We confirm such an agreement to the institution in writing.

 Propriety

-DNB verifies whether the propriety of an appointee is beyond doubt.
-We assess their propriety before they are allowed to hold the proposed position, and every three years thereafter or when special circumstances warrant a reassessment.
+DNB assesses whether the propriety of an appointee is beyond doubt before they are allowed to hold the proposed position, and every three years thereafter or when special circumstances warrant a reassessment.

 A propriety assessment focuses exclusively on the appointee.
-This means that – unlike fitness assessments – our assessment does not depend on circumstances such as the composition of the management board, the type of institution that the proposed appointment pertains to, nor the specific position the appointee will hold.
+This means that – unlike fitness assessments – it does not depend on circumstances such as the composition of the management board or the type of institution that the proposed appointment pertains to, nor on the specific position the appointee will hold.

 As part of our assessment, we consider the appointee’s intentions, actions (acts or omissions) and antecedents.
-These criteria are detailed in the Pensions Act (BES) Regulation (for pension funds) the Financial Markets (BES) Decree (for other financial enterprises).
+These criteria are detailed in the Pensions Act (BES) Regulation (for pension funds) and the Financial Markets (BES) Decree (for other financial institutions).

 As part of our propriety assessment, we always consider whether there are, or could be, conflicting interests.
 These may arise, for example, if the appointee is a local politically exposed person (PEP).